Your briefing on Friday - The New York Times - Up News Info

-Chanting slogans like "Liberate Hong Kong,quot;, thousands of people in the semi-autonomous territory gathered to mark the 31st anniversary of the Tiananmen Square massacre.
+Chanting slogans like "Free Hong Kong,quot;, thousands of people in the semi-autonomous territory defied the police ban on marks the 31st anniversary of the Tiananmen Square massacre.

 Coronavirus cases are growing faster than ever

-The pandemic is declining in some of the countries that were hit from the start, but the amount of New cases are growing faster than ever worldwide, with more than 100,000 reported every day.
+Although the pandemic is decreasing in some countries that were affected for the first time, the amount of New cases are growing faster than ever worldwide, with more than 100,000 reported every day.

-The increase has been fueled by emerging hot spots in Latin America, Africa, Asia and the Middle East, according to Times data.
-More than a quarter of the 380,000 deaths worldwide so far have been in the United States, but the geography of the pandemic is rapidly changing.
+Hot spots are emerging in Latin America, Africa, Asia and the Middle East, according to Times data.
+Although approximately a quarter of the 380,000 deaths worldwide so far have been in the United States, the geography of the pandemic is moving.

-In Brazil, the death toll exceeded 30,000 on Tuesday when authorities reported 1,262 deaths, the highest one-day total in the country.
+In Brazil, the death toll exceeded 30,000 on Tuesday, when authorities reported 1,262 deaths, the highest one-day total in the country.
+Egypt seemed to avoid the worst before, but the number of cases there skyrocketed, reaching more than 28,000.
+Bangladesh now has 55,000 known cases, its problems exacerbated when Cyclone Amphan swept communities under lockdown last month.

+Here are the latest updates and a breakdown of cases by country.

+The Times provides free access to much of our coronavirus coverage, and our Coronavirus newsletter, like all of our newsletters, is free.
+Please consider supporting our journalism with a subscription.

 If you have 7 minutes, it's worth it